Alexei Navalny: a profile in courage | The Spectator

 Alexei Navalny: a profile in courage

 Their flight from Berlin was packed with journalists.
 When they landed, the livestream started again.
 Pictures were taken of him kissing goodbye to his wife before his arrest.
 She made it on to the concourse and was welcomed into the airport to cheers.
-Navalny is now in custody in a police station in northwest Moscow, at least three-year prison sentence.
+Navalny is now in custody in a police station in northwest Moscow, and is facing a three-year prison sentence.